cleverplatypus/apihive-core/README.md

 The library is reasonably stable and in its final phase before official release.

-Extensive documentation will be available soon.
+The API is subject to change before the final release.
+Don't use in mission-critical applications until the final release.

+Extensive, yet incomplete documentation can be found [here](https://cleverplatypus.github.io/apihive-core/).

-## Installation
+## Installation (until final release)

 ```bash
 npm install @apihive/core@beta